Asad Shafiq

-In August 2018, he was one of thirty-three players to be awarded a central contract for the 2018–19 season by the Pakistan Cricket Board (PCB).
+In August 2018, he was one of 33 players to be awarded a central contract for the 2018–19 season by the PCB.

 In September 2019, he was named in Sindh's squad for the 2019–20 Quaid-e-Azam Trophy tournament.

 Personal life

-Shafiq hails from a Gujarati family.
+Shafiq hails from a Gujarati Muslim family.
 He is fluent in Urdu and English, while he can speak Gujarati partly and understands it.

 In 2023, he resumed his studies, after having to interrupt them due to his professional cricket career, by joining University of Karachi's BS Health Physical Education and Sports Sciences (HPESS) program.

 Career

 Early career (2007–2010)

 Asad Shafiq made his first-class debut at 21 years old for Karachi Whites against Hyderabad at Niaz Stadium on 21 October 2007.
 Although he was only playing because Karachi's Khalid Latif had been called up to play for Pakistan, he managed to score a century in his debut innings, finishing with 113 runs from 183 deliveries.
-He scored his second century of the season against Faisalabad, batting for more than eight and a half hours to finish with 223 runs from 350 balls, still his highest score in a first-class match.
+He scored his second century of the season against Faisalabad, batting for more than eight and a half hours to finish with 223 runs from 350 balls, which remains his highest score in a first-class match.
 He played all ten matches of the 2007–08 Quaid-e-Azam Trophy for Karachi Whites, and finished as their leading run-scorer with 745 runs at an average of 49.66.

 Shafiq was less successful in his second season of first-class cricket.
 He did score a century against Khan Research Laboratories, but it was his only of the season and he only averaged 23.46 in the 2008–09 Quaid-e-Azam Trophy.
 His major successes of the season came in one-day cricket.
 He scored 360 runs at an average of 72.00 in the 2008–09 Royal Bank of Scotland Cup, including two centuries, and finished with an average of 54.14 in all one-day matches for the season.

 Shafiq switched teams to the Karachi Blues for the 2009–10 Quaid-e-Azam Trophy and scored 1,000 runs in a season for the first time.
 In eleven Quaid-e-Azam Trophy matches he scored 1,104 runs at an average of 64.94, including four centuries and four half-centuries.
 As a reward for his stellar form, he was selected to play for Pakistan A in a series of one-day matches against England Lions.